selenkarakaya/tiny-web-creations/README.md

-# Mini Projects with HTML, CSS & JavaScript
+# Mini Projects with HTML, CSS, Bootstrap, JavaScript & React

 This repository contains a collection of mini web development projects built with **HTML**, **CSS**, and **JavaScript**.
 These projects are part of a hands-on, project-based course designed to strengthen your understanding of the **DOM (Document Object Model)** and core web development concepts.